123456789_123456789_123456789_123456789_123456789_

 With a non-zero base, object must be a string or convertible to a string.

-numeric objects
+Numeric objects

-With integer argument object given, returns object:
+With an integer argument object given, returns object:

 Integer(1) # => 1